-Whether you’re on the hunt for fresh mangos, local pineapple, delicious poke or a ramen burger, there’s a market to meet your needs and taste.
+Whether you’re on the hunt for fresh mangos, local pineapple, delicious poke or a ramen burger, there’s a market to match your needs and taste.

-Tourists, take note: the Tuesday and Thursday at the Bank of Hawaii center in Waikiki, from 4 PM to 8 PM is not a “real” farmers market.
+Tourists, take note: the Tuesday and Thursday market at the Bank of Hawaii center in Waikiki, from 4 PM to 8 PM, is not a “real” farmers market.
 It’s mostly a gimmick for tourists.
-To experience the best farmers markets on Oahu, you need to go out to the suburbs– or at least to the markets that community members also go to, like the Kapiʻolani Community College Market (explained below).
+To experience the best real farmers markets on Oahu, you need to go out to the suburbs– or at least to the markets that community members also go to, like the Kapiʻolani Community College Market (detailed below).

-Every Oahu farmers market is unique and special in its own way, but all of the ones on this list are worth checking out.
-The variety of produce they offer is constantly changing (tropical fruit goes in and out of season, just like all mainland produce) so you’re sure to have a different experience every time you visit.
+Every Oahu farmers’ market is unique and special in its own way, but all of the ones on this list are worth checking out.
+The variety of produce they offer is constantly changing, too (tropical fruit goes in and out of season, just like all mainland produce!) so you’re sure to have a different experience every time you visit.

 Overall, it’s hard not to be besotted by the beautiful, unique, enchanting produce that Hawaiian growers have cultivated for centuries.
 The pictures in this article don’t lie.
 The best farmers markets on Oahu will make you think you’ve died and gone to heaven.

 The KCC Farmers’ Market (aka the Kapiʻolani Community College Market)